DBCDK/tanterne/README.md

 Specifies the log level used by the application.
 Defaults to `INFO` Log level constants supported:: `OFF` (0), `ERROR` (1), `WARN` (2), `WARNING` (2), `INFO` (3), `DEBUG` (4), `TRACE` (5)

+- `NEWRELIC_LICENSE_KEY` : not validated
+When given a valid license key the applicaion will report to New Relic and idetify itself as `Tanterne - DK5`.
+The given value in `NEWRELIC_LICENSE_KEY` is not not validated but if an invalid license key is given, the New Relic deamon wont start which happens silenty.

 - `NODE_ENV` : `app.env`
 When run in production the `NODE_ENV` should be set to `production`: `NODE_ENV=production`